 Changes have been made in some of Trans-Jordan Member Cities Curbside Recycling lists.
-Draper, Midvale, and South Jordan residents follow the “Big 3” (See flyer below).
+Draper and Midvale residents follow the “Big 3” (See flyer below).

 Paper products are still recyclable but not in a single stream / curbside collection system as the paper gets “contaminated” and becomes hard to recycle.
 If you would like to recycle paper please drop off paper at one of the paper drop off locations as listed in the flyer in the link below.

 Background on the Recycling Crisis

 Hopefully by now, you’ve heard that recycling has changed.
 Residents should place only the “Big 3” in their recycling bins: 1) corrugated cardboard, 2) plastic bottles and jugs with a neck, 3) metal food and beverage cans.

 But you may not have heard that Salt Lake County is not the only community impacted by recent recycling changes.
 The “recycling crisis” has created significant challenges for recycling programs across the United States.
 So, how did we get here?

 For many years, well-meaning “wishful recyclers” have incorrectly believed that most things are recyclable.
 In part, this misconception grew from the waste industry’s desire to facilitate a convenient process for recyclers.
 The message was: “Put it all in your bin.
 We’ll sort it later.”
 Unfortunately, this convenience turned problematic when contamination levels increased.
 Contamination happens when people place materials in the recycling bin that do not belong.
 And the largest importer of recyclable materials from the U.S. said “no more.”